 I’ve now been working with refugees here in the United States for 15 years.
 I know what happens when a refugee arrives here.
 I know there is a limited amount of time for U.S. government assistance toward the resettlement process: three months.
 Three months to do many things, including find housing, apply and get a job, obtain a driver’s license, figure out how to grocery shop, and learn the language and adjust to the culture.
 But we know that refugees can spend up to twenty-five years warehoused in refugee camps and waiting for an opportunity to begin anew.
 Could we take advantage of this time?
 I began to see this as time that should be utilized to prepare refugees for life after resettlement rather than rely on the ninety days we have with them once the refugee arrives here.
 Now my goal is to help refugees gain the skills necessary to have a smoother transition and be able to support themselves sooner.
 That is the focus of my current project, Women at the Well.

 As part of the mission of Women at the Well, I have been returning to Ethiopia annually to build a school in a refugee camp.
 The United Nations High Commissioner for Refugees (UNHCR), has given Women at the Well responsibility for a refugee camp in Northern Ethiopia for children without parents.
 The new school’s aim is to provide life skills and cultural assistance to these young refugees before they are placed in their new home.
 Upon my initial visit, I quickly realized that the conditions of refugee camps are not designed to house people for twenty-five years or more.
 Additionally, the conditions of refugee camps have drastically worsened since I was a refugee in the 1980s, while the number of years and number of people residing there is increasing.
-You can learn more about the work at the refugee camp in this video.

 I consider our world as a big puzzle, and we all are one piece of that puzzle.
 No one in this puzzle is unimportant nor more important: we all have a place and when we all fit in our place, only then we can see the beauty of the puzzle.
 My hope is we do not neglect the importance of our existence.
 What can you do make the next person’s life worth of living?
 “We are our brother’s keepers,” and the Bible tells us to, “Love your neighbor as yourself,” in the other words, I need you and you need me.